 Challenging homelessness and poverty in Ottawa

 Research further demonstrates that the best way to support people who experience homelessness is to ensure they receive services in their communities.
 This is why our campaign opposes the proposed Salvation Army Mega-Shelter.
-We don’t believe that a single mega-shelter in one community is helpful in keeping people who experience homelessness in their communities, or potential employment opportunities.
-Our campaign favors an approach where there are several smaller shelters across our city.
+We don’t believe in “ghettoizing” a single neighborhood by introducing a mega-shelter in one community is helpful.
+Our campaign favors an approach where there are several smaller shelters across our city to support those experiencing homelessness quickly.